mpascariu/MortalityGaps/README.md

 you can just type ```?DoubleGap``` to see the help file.

 ## References
 Pascariu M.D., Canudas-Romo V. and Vaupel W.J.
-2017.
-[The double-gap life expectancy forecasting model.](https://doi.org/10.1016/j.insmatheco.2017.09.011) Insurance: Mathematics and Economics
-Volume 78, January 2018, Pages 339-350.
+2018.
+[The double-gap life expectancy forecasting model.](https://doi.org/10.1016/j.insmatheco.2017.09.011) Insurance: Mathematics and Economics Volume 78, Pages 339-350.